-The 2.3-liter four-cylinder develops 156 hp while the 3.0-liter V-6 turns out 212 hp.
+The 2.3-liter four-cylinder develops 156 horsepower (146 hp for PZEV-emissions-compliant models) while the 3.0-liter V-6 turns out 212 hp.
 Both engines can team with a five-speed manual transmission.
-A five-speed automatic is available in models equipped with the four-cylinder, while a six-speed automatic with a manual-shift provision is available in V-6-equipped models.
+A five-speed automatic is available in models equipped with the four-cylinder, while a six-speed automatic is available in V-6-equipped models.

 Side curtain airbags and seat-mounted side-impact airbags are standard in all Mazda6 models, as are antilock brakes and traction control.

 The Mazda6 is pleasant to drive and sportier than some of its rivals.
 This sedan takes curves confidently with modest body lean and satisfying grip.
 Moderate steering effort is accompanied by good feel and feedback.

 Though it's no powerhouse, a V-6 sedan with the manual transmission exhibits spirited performance.
 The clutch is a bit touchy and the gearbox a tad notchy, but it's easy to manipulate.